-This is a decision for whoever decides the requirements for the terminal, and the NDA guidelines are not intended to state accessibility requirements for any given terminal, whether public sector or private.
+This is a decision for whoever decides the requirements for the application, and the NDA guidelines are not intended to state accessibility requirements for any given application, whether used in the public sector or private sector.
 Although they may be referenced in a public body's policy, the NDA guidelines are not themselves policy.
-Although they may be referenced by the requirements specification for a terminal, they are not a requirements specification for any given terminal.
+Although they may be referenced by the requirements specification for an application, they are not a requirements specification for any given application.

-So, it is up to the persons who are responsible for setting the requirements for the terminal to decide what level of accessibility is appropriate.
-The NDA guidelines are provided to help with that decision by stating what makes a terminal usable by people with impairments.
+So, it is up to the persons who are responsible for setting the requirements for the application to decide what level of accessibility is appropriate.
+The NDA guidelines are provided to help with that decision by stating what makes an application usable by people with impairments.
 They are accompanied by detailed descriptions and rationale which explain the motivation and justification for each guideline.
 They also give guidance on how to achieve compliance.

-It is unlikely that a terminal that does not follow at least all of the priority 1 guidelines could be considered to be accessible in a broad sense.
-Above this basic level, you will have to decide which priority 2 guidelines the terminal should also meet.
-This will depend on its purpose, the kind of content and services delivered and the project context.
+It is unlikely that a application that does not follow at least all of the priority 1 guidelines could be considered to be accessible in a broad sense.
+Above this basic level, you will have to decide which priority 2 guidelines the application should also meet.
+This will depend on its purpose, the kind of content and functionality delivered and the project context.
 Questions like the following may help determine which guidelines are appropriate.

-Question: Will users have support or help available to them when they use the service, or is it up to them to learn the interface?
+question: will users have support or help available to them when they use the application, or is it up to them to learn the interface?

 if the application is used in an office environment, initial support and help may be available from colleagues or training.
 In contrast, home users may not have any support available to them, so it will be important to ensure that the application is easy to learn.
 One of the best practices in making applications easy to learn is to make sure they behave like other applications by adhering to the standard operating system interface guidelines.
 Then methods learned on other applications can be transferred to the new application.
 For this reason, you may want to include guideline 2.3 "adhere to the operating system user interface guidelines".